 Growing up without my dad and spending years trying to uncover any pieces of his life brought me to not only understanding and knowing him just a bit but also knowing and understanding myself.
 This gave me a passion to work with our veterans and support them in way that make sense to me.

 "On March 6, 1971, my dad was killed in Vietnam; I was only a year old.
 I never had a chance to meet my dad.
 In early 2019, I learned some new information about him that has led me to believe that just maybe he got to see me at least one time.

 As I was combing through the internet, I came across a website that listed names of other men who had served in the same unit as my dad.
 The first information I found was that he didn't die alone - two other men lost their lives that same day along with their Kit Carson Scout.
 That bit of info shook my reality and gave me a huge wake-up call.
-I wasn't the only one suffering - of course, I knew many of our servicemen died in Viet Nam and I knew there's hundreds of other Gold Star Families but just knowing there was an incident that took three men on the same day was sobering.
+I wasn't the only one suffering - of course, I knew many of our servicemen died in Viet Nam and I knew there's hundreds of other Gold Star Families but just knowing my dad was killed in an incident that took three men on the same day was sobering.

 As I continued going through this website, I found the name of one man who had filled in the field with his email address.
 After my years of searching, you'd think I would jump at the chance to reach out and connect.
 But that was not true - I knew this man had seen three men in his unit be taken in an instant.
 I was afraid he wouldn't answer or want to talk about my dad and I agonized for over a week about contacting him.
 Finally a friend urged me to send a message and see what would happen.